flex-protocol/sui-flex-swap/README.md

 #### Deploy "di" project

+In theory, the `di` projects are not absolutely necessary to deploy.
+We can consider utilizing Sui's [PTB](https://docs.sui.io/concepts/transactions/prog-txn-blocks) feature on the front end to call the `core` project contract and the `nft-service-impl` project contract directly to accomplish the functionality shown in the test below.

+---

 Execute the following command in the directory `sui-contracts/di` to publish the `di` project on chain:

 ```shell